Kuniwak/piine/README.markdown

 6. Operation Check

-    Open `piine-viewer/production` (called "pione" viewer) on your PC (because "piine" viewer requires a high-performance device).
+    Open `piine-viewer/production` (called "pione" viewer) on your device.

-    Next, open `piine-client/production` (called "piine" client) on another tab/window or your device.
+    Next, open `piine-client/production` (called "piine" client) on another your device or tab/window.

-    Next, click/touch your device.
+    Next, touch/click the "piine" client (then, you should see the "piine" viewer too).

 7. Sleep "piine" Server

-    Sleep "piine" server by `Ctrl+C` on your server.
+    Sleep your "piine" server by `Ctrl+C`.

 ### Presentation

 1. Connect to a Projector

-    Connect your device to projector.
+    Connect your device to the projector.

 2. Start "piine" Server

     Enter following commands in the terminal:

         (in `piine` directory)
-        $ node piine-server/server.js
+        $ nohup node piine-server/server.js > piine.log &

-3. Open "piine" Viewer on Your Device
+3. Open a "piine" Viewer on Your Device

-    Open "piine" viewer on your device that was connected to the projector.
+    Open a "piine" viewer on your device that was connected to the projector.

-4. Get Audience to join "piine"
+4. Get Audience to Join the "piine" Network

     Get audience to open "piine" client on own devices.

-5. Lecture how-to-use "piine" to audience
+5. Lecture How-To-Use the "piine" Client to Audience

     Say:

-    > Please touch "piine!" at any time when you get excited or interested my speech!
+    > Please touch "piine!" at any time when you get excited or interested!

-Special thanks
+Special Thanks
 --------------

  * Development tool